o3de/o3de.org/content/docs/userguide/debugging/profiling/intro.md

 ---
-description: ' Use the &ALY; Profiler to capture, save, and analyze network, CPU, and VRAM usage statistics. '
+description: ' Use the Lumberyard Profiler to capture, save, and analyze network, CPU, and VRAM usage statistics. '
 title: Profiler
 ---